-MHR students can obtain 3 credits with the assessment of advance language, managed by the SLAM - University of Milan Language Centre.
+MHR students can obtain 3 credits with the assessment of advanced language, managed by the SLAM - University of Milan Language Centre.
 The required levels are:

-According to the educational plan, is not possible for MHR students to obtain the 3 credits with the assessment of Advance English C1.
+According to the educational plan, is not possible for MHR students to obtain the 3 credits with the assessment of Advanced English C1.

 If I am mother tongue in one of the above-mentioned languages?